-Figure 24: This layout is not optimal since the robot must lift the product above the next product(s) on the conveyor.
-Avoid this setup if possible.
+Figure 24: This layout is not optimal since the robot must lift the product above the next products on the conveyor to avoid collision.

 5.2.2 - Suggested sensor placements

 Product presence sensors

 Place the sensors as low as possible on the conveyor.
 Install one sensor at the very end of the conveyor to detect one box ready for pickup.
 Install the next sensor where the second box will be located (figure 25).